 “Ms. Steele…” Harris begins.

-“Anastasia, I will leave you alone,” Edward says.
+“Anastasia, I’ll leave you alone,” Edward says.
 Somehow, I don’t believe him, so I still haven’t lowered my weapon or moved my gaze.

 “Ana, he says he’ll leave you alone,” Chuck says, calmly.